javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 # Understanding API Documentation

-## Introduction

-API documentation seems a straight forward road until you start analyzing the actual API documentation of different companies.
-That's the moment when the "conceptual" documentation and the "reference" documentation seem to blurry or even merge, and when the only common section seems to be "Getting Started" (or was it "Quick Start"?).
+API documentation seems like a straightforward road until you start analyzing the actual API documentation of different companies.
+That's the moment when the "conceptual" documentation and the "reference" documentation seem to blur or even merge, and when the only common section seems to be "Getting Started" (or was it "Quick Start"?).

 After a year of self-study I invest some money in the course Master API Documentation just to learn a few things I did not know, but specially to realize how much I had learn by myself.
 This article intends to provide a mental map or narrative to grasp the fundamentals of API documentation.

 ## What is an API?

-API stands for Application Progamming Interface ans is a piece of code that acts as interface between two systems by defining a set of availalbe resources, tne methods to interact with them, and the data structure or schemas that ensure a successful communication.
+API stands for Application Programming Interface and is a piece of code that acts as an interface between two systems by defining a set of available resources, the methods to interact with them, and the data structure or schemas that ensure successful communication.

 ## How does an API work?

-An API allos communication between two systems (interfacing) by defining a set of available resources, the methods to interact with those resrouces, and the data structures or schema to be used during communication.
+An API allows communication between two systems (interfacing) by defining a set of available resources, the methods to interact with those resources, and the data structures or schema to be used during communication.

-Resources are also called endpoints and consists of folder paths in a server pointing to the resources that offers our API.
-The methods allowing interacting with the resources consists of HTTP methods that establish which specific operations are allowed for a specific resource.
-The most used HTTP methods used in API are _GET_ (read the content of a resource), _PUT_ (Update a resource completely), _POST_ (Adda new resource), and _DELETE_ (Removea resource).
+Resources are also called endpoints and consist of folder paths in a server pointing to the resources that our API offers.
+The methods allowing interaction with the resources consist of HTTP methods that establish which specific operations are allowed for a specific resource.
+The most commonly used HTTP methods in APIs are _GET_ (read the content of a resource), _PUT_ (update a resource completely), _POST_ (add a new resource), and _DELETE_ (remove a resource).

 ```mermaid
 graph TB